 The cards have similar features, too.
 Both have the same three credit-limit options available, namely $1,000, $2,000, or $3,000 limits.
 Plus, each of the cards come with extra benefits, including zero foreign-currency fees, no late-payment fees, and no annual fees.

 Here are the details for each card limit:

 $1,000 Spending Limit

 |Minimum Monthly Payment||$35||$25|

-NAB's card has a slightly lower annual fee of $10, compared to CommBank's $12 annual fee when the card is being used.
-However, if you prefer or want to have the option of paying a lower minimum payment, the Neo has that with a lower monthly minimum payment of $25.
+As you can see, NAB's card has a slightly lower annual fee of $10, compared to CommBank's $12 annual fee when the card is in use.
+However, if you want a reduced minimum payment every month, the Neo is the top choice – you’ll cutback $10, paying $25 compared with NAB’s $35 minimum.

 $2,000 Spending Limit